Confetti on the steps outside Leeds Civic Hall

 The Best Advice for Epic Confetti Photos on Your Wedding Day!

-Confetti photos are iconic!
-They are one of the most instantly recognisable wedding photos and are guaranteed to put a smile on your face every time you look at them.
 They’ll give you the kind of photo you’ll want to blow up huge and put on your wall, print across a double-page spread in your wedding album and have as your profile picture all at once!

 Couple in colourful paper confetti tunnel